Job outlooks for Real estate agents and salespersons

 Real estate agents and salespersons salaries are generally commission based.
 Prospects will be better for individuals with flexibility to work evenings and weekends to accommodate the schedules of buyers and sellers.

-• Approximately 550 people worked in this occupation in May 2021.
+• Approximately 600 people work in this occupation.

 • Real estate agents and salespersons mainly work in the following sectors: